Clean the ditches

 Why?

-Ditch networks provide vital drainage functions and help create favourable soil conditions.
-Ditches support a wide range of animals, plants and insects.
-The best ditches are shallow-sloped and stepped-edged with natural vegetation.
-The best time to clean ditches is in the autumn and winter months.
-The frequency of cleaning depends on the drainage function and the rate of siltation of the ditch.
-When cleaning ditches, a gradual approach should be preferred to allow for recolonisation by the inhabitants.
+Drainage networks perform vital functions in soil management and help create favorable soil conditions.
+Ditches support many animals, plants, and insects.
+The best ditches have gentle slopes and stepped edges with natural vegetation.
+The best time to clean ditches is in autumn and winter.
+The frequency of cleaning depends on the drainage function and the rate of sediment accumulation.
+Gradual cleaning should be preferred to allow local species to recolonize the area.